microcrit/shatter-pc/README.md

 SHATTER! should have a minimum 64GB of RAM in order to run most games flawlessly.

+SHATTER! must have Bluetooth and WiFi antennas for proper connectivity (I will use the SFF Noir ShadowLink).

 ## Total Price of acai's SHATTER! build - $1500
 - RTX 4060 8gb